Alex Jones ordered to pay $473 million in punitive damages in Sandy Hook defamation case | Law-Order

 Alex Jones ordered to pay $473 million in punitive damages in Sandy Hook defamation case

-In a separate order late Wednesday, state Judge Barbara Bellis temporarily blocked Jones from moving any personal assets out of the country.
-The ruling came at the request of the plaintiffs, who claim Jones is trying to hide assets to avoid paying.
+Jones’ lawyer, Norm Pattis, did not immediately respond to a request for comment.
+In recent court filings, he has argued the verdict is excessive and should be reduced.
+He is also seeking a new trial over what he says were unfair pretrial rulings.
 Jones' company, Free Speech Systems LLC, is also liable for the verdict.
 It filed for bankruptcy in Texas in July.

-The verdict in Connecticut came two months after Jones and the parent company of his Infowars site were hit with a nearly $50 million verdict in a similar case brought by two Sandy Hook parents in Austin, Texas, where Infowars is based.
+The trial in Connecticut came two months after Jones and the parent company of his Infowars site were hit with a nearly $50 million verdict in a similar case brought by two Sandy Hook parents in Austin, Texas, where Infowars is based.
+Free Speech Systems filed for bankruptcy in Texas in July.
+Some experts doubt the move will offer much protection for Jones’ assets, even if he is not able to pay the full judgments against him.

+The Sandy Hook families have intervened in the case, urging a judge to freeze Free Speech Systems' assets and investigate its finances.
+They claim Jones pulled $62 million from the company while burdening it with $65 million in “fabricated” debt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)